-compensation peer group that disclosed a peer group for 2021 proxy statements also listed us as a peer.
+All the companies in our compensation peer group that disclosed a peer group for compensation purposes in their 2021 proxy statements also listed us as a peer.

 (1) On February 26, 2021, Third Point Reinsurance Ltd. and Sirius International Insurance Group, Ltd. completed their previously announced merger and launched SiriusPoint Ltd. Third Point Reinsurance Ltd. was included in our peer group for compensation decisions made prior to the merger, and following the merger, SiriusPoint Ltd. continued to be included in our compensation peer group.